message/iata/AE.md

 22. Passengers arriving at Sharjah (SHJ) must download the ALHOSN App.
 23. Flights from Congo (Dem.
 Rep.), India, Nigeria, South Africa, Uganda, Viet Nam, Yemen and Zambia are suspended.
 24. Airline crew without a printed negative COVID-19 PCR test result of a test taken at most 72 hours before departure from the first embarkation point are subject to quarantine until their next flight.
+25. Effective 27 August 2021, passengers entering Abu Dhabi (AUH) must register before departure on <a href="https://smartservices.ica.gov.ae/echannels/web/client/guest/index.html#/registerArrivals">https://smartservices.ica.gov.ae/echannels/web/client/guest/index.html#/registerArrivals</a> .
+This will generate a QR code which must be presented before departure and upon arrival.
+- This does not apply to nationals of United Arab Emirates.